Mikelesnr/Project-nexus-job-board-api/README.md

 - **GET /api/jobs/**: Retrieve all job postings.
   - Deliverable: List of job postings with details (title, description, location, company_name, category, created_by).
-  - this route can be filtered by title,category and created_by
+  - This route can be filtered by title, category, and created_by.
 - **GET /api/jobs/{id}/**: Retrieve a specific job posting by ID.
   - Deliverable: Details of the specified job posting.
 - **POST /api/jobs/**: Create a new job posting.